joelmoniz/DepthNets/cyclegan/README.md

 ### Background synthesis after face warp

 Since DepthNet only warps the region corresponding to the face, it would be useful to be able to resynthesize the outside region such as the background and hair.
-In this experiment, CycleGAN maps from the domain consisting of DepthNet frontalised face and the background of the original face to the domain of ground truth (CelebA) images:
+In this experiment, CycleGAN maps from the domain consisting of the DepthNet frontalised face and the background of the original face to the domain of ground truth (CelebA) frontal images:

 <p align="left">
   <img src="https://user-images.githubusercontent.com/2417792/46300959-ff999900-c572-11e8-847f-bdf7fa5025ee.png" width="400"/>
 </p>

 Some examples are shown below.
-(From left to right: source image, source image + keypts, frontalised face with DepthNet, CycleGAN combining (3) and background of (1))
+(From left to right: source image, source image + keypoints, frontalised face with DepthNet, CycleGAN combining (3) and background of (2))

 ![image](https://user-images.githubusercontent.com/2417792/45967494-32381480-bffc-11e8-8002-d843ce926670.png)
 ![image](https://user-images.githubusercontent.com/2417792/45967500-349a6e80-bffc-11e8-9f07-bc4d9c2529a3.png)